Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 1. Create a VPC

-• Specify the CIDR block for the VPC (e.g., 10.0.0.0/16), which provides a range of 65,536 IP addresses for use in your network.
+• Here therefore, enter the CIDR block for the VPC (e.g. 10.0.0.0/16) which gives you a total of 65,536 IPs that you can assign to hosts in your network.

 2. Create Subnets